secretfader/distill/Readme.md

 ## Contributing

 Distill is far from finished.
 I built out the core idea, and left it at that.
-I need for it to do more (like serializing arrays, and standard configurations for serialization).
+I need for it to do more (like standard configurations for serialization).
 You probably do too.
 I'm very open to pull requests, but here are a couple of suggestions that will help me maintain this module:

 1. Fork the repository, and do all of your work in a feature branch.